sted9000/sted9000.github.io/daily/_posts/2020-04-12-Blogging-Mafia.md

 title: Blogging Mafia
 tags: blog
 ---
 3 of my close friends have started blogging more or less as a direct result of me starting to blog.
-(Perhaps a bit of consider and arm twisting was also involved.)
+(Perhaps a bit of coercion and arm twisting was also involved.)

 I love it.
 It makes my morning.
 Every morning.

-It is different and a whole lot betting than seeing friends' posts on Instagram.
+It's different and a whole lot better than seeing friends' posts on Instagram.

 More hobbyist.
 More genuine.